 The Hoffman Challenge

 |Started in 1988, the Hoffman Challenge has grown to be a premiere traveling quilt, clothing, and doll collection.
-This year the Hoffman Challenge is celebrating its 27th Anniversary.
+This year the Hoffman Challenge is celebrating its twenty-seventh anniversary.
 The Challenge started with 94 enthusiastic quilters, and in some years, the number of entries has grown to more than 700.
 The Quilts: Designs are chosen for their creative use of the chosen fabric.
 This collection includes top entries and prize winners from the Pieced, Appliquéd and Mixed Techniques categories.
 The Clothing: The clothing shows the versatility of stitchers who made a variety of garments from simple to elegant to artistic.
 Enjoy seeing the ways of manipulating fabric, how using metallic thread and fabric add a sparkle, and the special touches added by embellishments.
 The Dolls: Notice the artistic way the challenge fabric is a part of each doll or its clothing.|

-Quilters Treasure Challenge 2014
+Quilters Treasure Challenge 2015

-The winning entries of Quilters Treasure’s 10th Annual Challenge were announced at Mid-Atlantic Quilt Festival.
-The theme was “A Treat for the Eye” and entrants were to use the challenge fabric “Berries ‘n Cream” from the Quilters Treasure line of fabric.
-A Wearable Art category was added to the Challenge in 2006.
-Sponsors for this challenge included Singer Sewing Machine, Hobbs Bonded Fibers, Quilters Rule, Barb’s Original, YLI Thread and Morgan Products.
-The eleventh annual Quilters Treasure Challenge was announced January 1, 2014.
-Please visit www.QuiltersTreasure.com for details and an entry form.
-Fabric pictured: Berries 'n Cream by Quilters Treasure.
+The winning entries of Quilters Treasure’s eleventh Annual Challenge were announced at the Mid-Atlantic Quilt Festival.
+The theme was “My Favourite Holiday” and entrants were to use the challenge fabric “Holiday Green” from the Quilters Treasure line of fabric.
+A Wearable Art category was added in 2006.
+Sponsors for this challenge include Singer, Hobbs Bonded Fibers, Quilters Rule, Barb’s Original, YLI Thread and Morgan Products.
+Quilters Treasure twelfth Challenge deadline is December 31, 2015.
+Visit www.QuiltersTreasure.com for details and an entry form.